JordanCWard/SQL/README.md

 182. Stripe

-Sometimes, payment transactions are repeated by accident; it could be due to user error, API failure or a retry error that causes a credit card to be charged twice.
-Using the transactions table, identify any payments made at the same merchant with the same credit card for the same amount within 10 minutes of each other.
-Count such repeated payments.

 ``` sql
 -- CTE: Calculate the time difference (in minutes) between consecutive transactions
 -- for the same merchant, credit card, and transaction amount.